How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 • Runtime version: From the Runtime time drop-down menu, select 7.1 (preview).

-• Description: Provide a description for this runbook (not mandatory filed)
+• Description: Provide a description for this runbook (not a mandatory field).

 • In the runbook editor, paste the following code: